git-eternal/osu-cheat/README.md

 # osu-cheat

-osu cheat with some decent features written by the team @ sapphire.ac (lead dev: https://github.com/u16rogue). around 8 months old so some patterns are probably outdated. source is mainly for learning
+old osu cheat source with some decent features, initially meant to be the sapphire.ac cheat.

+patterns are probably outdated by now. source is mainly for learning